Embrace Delegation as a Skill to Strengthen Remote Teams

 Within this distanced-work context, leaders must reconsider conventional delegation methods.
 Delegation, stemming from the Latin word delegare, means “to send out as an ambassador or representative.”
 Traditional meanings of delegation include commissioning and appointing — such as a manager sending an employee to represent the company at a conference, or to attend an internal committee meeting on the manager’s behalf.

 But in permanently remote or hybrid work environments, this definition has become complicated; online, these delegated tasks are a click away from both the delegator and the delegate.
+In the virtual space, delegation therefore takes on a more nuanced meaning, given that both managers and employees are working in the same online environment.
+To delegate is therefore no longer to “send out” as an ambassador but to practice a skill.

+Viewed as a doing concept, delegation has often been left to the manager to do when or where necessary, becoming a task done well or poorly.
+With a more modern understanding of the word, we can expand our understanding of delegation as a skill that can be developed and honed, becoming something managers possess and carry along in their practice.
+A well-developed, adaptable skill of delegation is transferable and will serve managers well in different remote environments.

 Reprint #: